 - a potential pitfall is interpreting the distal superior sagittal sinus as being hyperdense near the torcular herophili

 - the walls at this location can be thick, measuring up to 2-3 mm

 - cortical/cerebral swelling

 - unilateral or bilateral venous hemorrhage, including the cashew nut sign

 With contrast administration, especially with a CT venogram, a filling defect in the sinus is sought.
 Multiplanar reformatted CT venography has been reported with a sensitivity of 95% for this diagnosis 4.
-When in the superior sagittal sinus it is referred to as the empty delta sign.
+In the superior sagittal sinus it is referred to as the empty delta sign.
 Signs of contrast CT include: